Part 107 or Not? Risks of Unlicensed Drone Flying

 If a drone crashes or is caught doing illegal operations, the operator can be found.
 This has been the case for many of the unauthorized drone operations that the FAA has penalized.

-There is usually a system set up to watch air traffic near important places.
-These include airports or government buildings.
+Many times, a system is set up to watch air traffic near important places.
+These include airports, government buildings, large events, and even many cities across the country.

 Public Reporting